 One thing about Georgia, though, is that it has old-fashioned numerals, which may not work for technical writing.
 In that case, you might instead use Arial for all or part of your book.
 On newer Kindles, that will give you either Arial or Helvetica, while on older Kindles, it will be ignored.
 (When possible, this book uses Arial when possible to show HTML code, Web addresses, and such.)

 Unfortunately, there are no other fonts available across all newer Kindles, other than the primitive Caecilia.
 So, there's not much point in venturing beyond Georgia and Arial unless you intend to embed a font -- which is beyond the scope of this book.
 (Though Amazon claims that Courier or "monospace" is available across all Kindles -- a claim repeated almost everywhere -- text specified as Courier displays on the Paperwhite as Helvetica.)

-- HTML Fixes for Kindle: Advanced Self Publishing for Kindle Books, or Tips on Tinkering with HTML from Microsoft Word or Anything Else So Your Ebook Looks as Good as It Possibly Can
+- HTML Fixes for Kindle: Advanced Self Publishing for Kindle Books, or Tips on Tinkering with HTML from Microsoft Word or Anything Else So Your Ebook Looks as Good as It Can (New Self Publishing)

 - The Kindle Formatting Bible: How To Format Your Ebook For Kindle Using Microsoft Word (Kindle Publishing Bible 2)

-- Createspace and Kindle Self-Publishing Masterclass - The Step-by-Step Author's Guide to Writing, Publishing and Marketing Your Books on Amazon: Amazon Publishing Explained
+- Createspace and Kindle Self-Publishing Masterclass - 2015 Second Edition: The Step-by-Step Author's Guide to Writing, Publishing and Marketing Your Books on Amazon

 Scribendi offers Books and Software in association with Amazon.com.
 Portions copyright Amazon Inc. and its affiliates used under license.